Create a fact-sharing AI agent

 .

-In the Squid Console, select the Integrations tab.
+In the Squid Console, select the AI Agents tab.

 .
-Toggle on Set profile to public so the profile can be accessed by anyone on the frontend.
-To restrict access to your AI agent, keep the profile private and set up a security service.See the documentation on securing your AI agent for more information.
+Toggle on Set agent to public so the agent can be accessed by anyone on the frontend.
+To restrict access to your AI agent, keep the agent private and set up a security service.See the documentation on securing your AI agent for more information.

-A profile can be thought of as one AI chatbot.
-You can have multiple profiles with different purposes.
-Notice profiles have two components: Instructions and Context.
+Note: You can have multiple agents with different purposes.
+Notice agents have two components: Instructions and Context.

-- Instructions are the rule set for how the chatbot profile responds and answers questions.
+- Instructions are the rule set for how the AI agent responds and answers questions.
 They can be about tone or purpose.
 For example, "You are a pirate.
 Only answer questions like a pirate would", or "You are a helpful customer support expert that understands camping products and can answer questions in detail”.

-- Context is the body of knowledge the profile uses when responding to questions.
-Adding context allows the profile to provide relevant answers on specific topics that aren't part of the underlying AI model.
+- Context is the body of knowledge the agent uses when responding to questions.
+Adding context allows the agent to provide relevant answers on specific topics that aren't part of the underlying AI model.
 Context can be text, URL, or file upload.

 Select GPT-4.0 from the Model name dropdown menu.

 Click Add.
-You have now added the Squid AI Agent integration!
+You have now created a Squid AI agent!

 Click the + next to Instructions to add a new instruction.
 Enter the following text as the instruction, and then press Add instruction: